You may make an appointment via 3 convenient ways (refer to "Make An Appointment" section below).

 Queue number that are called and missed will be displayed on the queue panel outside the doctor's room.
 You may check the queue panel.

 Our clinics are on an appointment system.
-With effect from 1 January 2017, our polyclinics no longer issue priority numbers.

 Our staff will attend to the following patients promptly: